Mary Fields: Postal service

 By 1895, at sixty years old, Fields secured a job as a Star Route Carrier which used a stagecoach to deliver mail in the unforgiving weather and rocky terrain of Montana, with the help of nearby Ursuline nuns, who relied on Mary for help at their mission.
 This made her the first African-American woman to work for the U.S. Postal Service.
-True to her fearless demeanor, she carried multiple firearms, most notably a .38 Smith & Wesson under her apron to protect herself and the mail from wolves, thieves and bandits, driving the route with horses and a mule named Moses.
+She carried multiple firearms, most notably a .38 Smith & Wesson under her apron to protect herself and the mail from wolves, thieves and bandits, driving the route with horses and a mule named Moses.
 She never missed a day, and her reliability earned her the nickname "Stagecoach Mary" due to her preferred mode of transportation.
 If the snow was too deep for her horses, Fields delivered the mail on snowshoes, carrying the sacks on her shoulders.
+In one instance, she stayed up all night to fight off a pack of wolves who had knocked over her vehicle.
+And another time she was forced to walk back and forth until morning to avoid dying of frostbite, as she had gotten stuck in a blizzard.
+Mary Fields was resilient and dedicated to her work as a mail carrier.

 She was not an employee of the United States Post Office Department, which did not hire or employ mail carriers for star routes, but rather awarded star route contracts to persons who proposed the lowest qualified bids.
 These people, in accordance with the department's application process, posted bonds and sureties to substantiate their ability to finance the route.
 Once a contract was awarded, the contractor could then drive the route themselves, sublet the route, or hire an experienced driver.
 Some individuals obtained multiple star route contracts and conducted the operations as a business.

+Children

+In contrast with her outwardly rough appearance and her drinking, smoking, and gun-wielding habits, Fields loved children.
+Though she never had her own, children adored her and parents in her area often hired her to babysit.
+From her life as an enslaved woman in Tennessee, to her later years in Montana when she offered her babysitting services for $1.50 a day, Mary Fields spent much of her life with kids.
+Though at times her rough and tumble reputation got in the way of this passion, as parents knew her as a rowdy saloon goer, and did not want their children under her care.